A 2019 GBH interview by Jim Braude with Betsy Siggins.

 Photo by Will Marston

-Co-founder of Club 47 (Passim), Folk New England, Culture for Kids
+Co-founder of Folk New England, Culture for Kids

 Since she first wandered into a local coffeehouse as a student in the late 1950s, Betsy Siggins has become a nationally-recognized fixture in the Cambridge folk music scene.
-She was a co-founder of Harvard Square’s Club 47, which played host to legends like Joan Baez and Mississippi John Hurt.
+She was an early staff member of Harvard Square’s Club 47, which played host to legends like Joan Baez and Mississippi John Hurt.